National Law University, Odisha

 National Law University Odisha (NLUO) is a public law school and a National law University in India located at Cuttack, Odisha.
 It was established in 2008 under the National Law University Odisha Act (Act 4 of 2008), commencing its first batch from July 2009.
 The NLUO offers undergraduate (integrated B.A./LL.B., BBA/LL.B.), and post-graduate courses (L.L.M, M.Phil., PhD) in law.
 It is one of the 25 NLUs in the country.

 Faizan Mustafa was the founding Vice-Chancellor of the university, who later served as the Vice-Chancellor of NLU Hyderabad (NALSAR).
-Currently, Ved Kumari is the Vice-Chancellor.
+Currently, Prof. (Dr.) K. Vidyullatha Reddy is the Vice-Chancellor of the university.

 NLUO is the fastest growing National Law University (NLU) in all aspects including academics, moot performances, placements etc. NLUO recently inaugurated the Largest Law Library in Asia in 2023.

 Campus

 NLUO was established under the National Law University Odisha NLUO Act of 2008.
 Since June 2012, NLUO has been functioning from its current beautiful campus amid rivers Mahanadi and Kathajodi at Naraj.
 The university is spread over a 50 acre campus sanctioned by the Odisha government with another 20 acres set to be allotted.
 The college is located at CDA Sector 13 in the Millennium city of Cuttack.

 There are two boys' hostels and two girls' hostels with 60+ rooms on each floor.
 The amphitheater of NLUO can house the entire college at once and is functional during special fests and programs.
 The Academic Block houses different lecture halls, seminar hall, committee halls and the library.
 The library is divided into three sections: the E-Brary, which has computers for research and work; the Journal section; and the main library.

 A new library was constructed & inaugurated in 2023 after which now NLUO houses & operates Asia's largest law library.

-The campus has an perfect environment with greenery and rivers near it which is perfectly very close to the nature.

-NLUO has a beautiful and vast Entrance Gate which is an attraction for many and it also has well maintained and well-equipped Infrastructure for the welfare of students.
+The campus is located near greenery and rivers.
+NLUO has an entrance gate and student infrastructure.

 Academics

 Admissions

 For both the undergraduate and post-graduate programs, students are accepted through the Common Law Admission Test (CLAT).
-Just like any other NLU, admissions to NLU Odisha is known to be highly competitive, as you have to appear for CLAT which is among the Top 10 hardest entrance exams of India.
+Just like any other NLU, admissions to NLU Odisha is known to be highly competitive, as students must appear for CLAT, which is among the Top 10 hardest entrance exams of India.